 What Is Keto Coffee?

 Any coffee which abides by the ketogenic formula of no sugar, high fat, and low carb is keto coffee.
 A combination of fats and coffee in simple words.
-Regular black coffee, bulletproof coffee, coffee with keto coffee creamer are all good examples of keto coffee.
+Regular black coffee, bulletproof coffee, coffee with keto friendly coffee creamer are all good examples of keto coffee.

 The creamer you use has to be according to the keto prospect to not throw you off your diet.